starsnatched/bot3-discord/README.md

 ```

 The model `huihui_ai/smallthinker-abliterated (1.9GB)` can be ran on any device with ~2GB of available RAM/VRAM.
 It runs really fast on a CPU.
 The LLM performs surprisingly well for its size, and is highly reliable.

+It's also uncensored, unlike the OpenAI's GPT, and no data is collected to train the model, so it's a great piece of mind.

 Then, change `.env` as such: